Lightstreamer/Lightstreamer-kafka-connector/README.md

    ./stop.sh
    ```

-## Installation
+## Getting Started

-This section will guide you through the installation of the Lightstreamer Kafka Connector to get it up in a very short time.
+This section will guide you through the installation of the Lightstreamer Kafka Connector to get it up and running in a very short time.

 ### Requirements

 - JDK version 17 or later.
 - [Lightstreamer Server](https://lightstreamer.com/download/) version 7.4.2 or later (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions).
 - A running Kafka broker or Kafka Cluster.
-- The [JBang](https://www.jbang.dev/documentation/guide/latest/installation.html) tool for running the consumer/producer example clients.

 ### Deploy